Last updated January 24th, 2023

 - Can the software handle transactions in multiple currencies and how does it work?

-- What options are available for sharing invoices and project information with clients?
+- What options are available for sharing professional services invoices and project information with clients?

 - Is your payment system secure and PCI compliant?